boschresearch/the-atlas-benchmark/README.md

 # The Atlas Benchmark

-Tha Atlas Benchmark offers a collection of scripts and functions for evaluating 2D trajectory predictors.
+The Atlas Benchmark offers a collection of scripts and functions for evaluating 2D trajectory predictors.

 Atlas allows automated systematic evaluation and comparison of the built-in, external and new prediction methods on several popular datasets (ETH, ATC and THÖR) using probabilistic and geometric accuracy metrics (ADE, FDE, k-ADE and FDE, NLP).